23po/Pesapal-Junior-Developer-23-/1-problem/my-site/README.md

 # My Static Site Generator

-For this project, I used Ruby to build a simple program that generates a static website from html pages
+For this project, I used Ruby to build a simple program that generates a static website from html pages.

-The generator can be called by running ruby script.rb
+The generator can be called by running ruby script.rb on the terminal

-script.rb contains the key functions:
+script.rb contains the key methods/functions:

 ## Functions